takipi/udf-uploader/README.md

 ### Notes

 * For SaaS installations, hostname is `https://api.overops.com`.
-For on prem, use the hostname of your OverOps backend server.
+For on prem, use the hostname of your OverOps backend server, including protocol and port.
 * Your API Key can be found on the Account Settings screen in OverOps.
 * Service ID or Environment ID begins with "S" followed by numbers.
 Specify either the service ID `-s` flag, or `-g` flag to upload the UDF globally.